lukearp/Azure-IAC-Bicep/Scripts/Migrate-VM-AvailabilityZones/ReadMe.md

 VMName | String | Name of VM
 DiskSku | String | Disk SKU, "StandardSSD_ZRS" or "PremiumSSD_ZRS"
 replaceExisting | Switch | If switch is present, original VM is deleted and replace.
-If not present, new VM is created with -zrs to the name.
+If not present, new VM is created with -zrs to the name. powerDownExisting | Switch | If switch is present, original VM is powered down.
+If not present, new VM is created and the original stays powered on.
+If replaceExisting is present the original VM is always powered down.